Skip to main content

 Symptoms and Daily Impact

 Patients with Houston peripheral artery disease (PAD) may experience walking discomfort, leg numbness, or persistent fatigue.
 These symptoms can limit exercise, work activities, and routine tasks, reducing overall independence and lifestyle enjoyment.
+A medical clinic near you can help evaluate these symptoms.

 Long-Term Health Risks